google/zetasql/docs/resolved_ast.md

 <a id="ResolvedOption"></a>

 <p><pre><code class="lang-c++">
-<font color="brown">// This represents one SQL hint key/value pair.
+<font color="brown">// This represents one SQL hint or option key/value pair.
 // The SQL syntax @{ key1=value1, key2=value2, some_db.key3=value3 }
 // will expand to three ResolvedOptions.
 Keyword hints (e.g. LOOKUP JOIN)
 // are interpreted as shorthand, and will be expanded to a ResolvedOption